linebender/piet/README.md

 ## Backends

+*For cross-platform use, the [`piet-common`][] crate reexports the most appropriate implementation for the current target.*

 #### `piet-cairo` [![crates.io](https://img.shields.io/crates/v/piet-cairo)](https://crates.io/crates/piet-cairo)

 The `piet-cairo` crate depends on the cairo library, found at https://www.cairographics.org/download/.
-A simple test of the cairo backend is to run `cargo run --example basic-cairo`, which should produce an image file called `temp-cairo.png`.
+A simple test of the cairo backend is to run `cargo run --example test-picture 0`, which should produce an image file called `cairo-test-0.png`.

 #### `piet-coregraphics` [![crates.io](https://img.shields.io/crates/v/piet-coregraphics)](https://crates.io/crates/piet-coregraphics)

 The `piet-coregraphics` crate works on macOS only.
-A simple test of the coregraphics backend is to run `cargo run --example test-picture`, which should produce an image file called `coregraphics-test-0.png`.
+A simple test of the coregraphics backend is to run `cargo run --example test-picture 0`, which should produce an image file called `coregraphics-test-0.png`.

 #### `piet-direct2d` [![crates.io](https://img.shields.io/crates/v/piet-direct2d)](https://crates.io/crates/piet-direct2d)

 The `piet-direct2d` create works on Windows only.
-A simple test of the direct2d backend is to run `cargo run --example basic`, which should produce an image called `temp-image.png`.
+A simple test of the direct2d backend is to run `cargo run --example test-picture 0`, which should produce an image called `d2d-test-0.png`.

 #### `piet-svg` [![crates.io](https://img.shields.io/crates/v/piet-svg)](https://crates.io/crates/piet-svg)
 #### `piet-web` [![crates.io](https://img.shields.io/crates/v/piet-web)](https://crates.io/crates/piet-web)